gatling/frontline-doc/content/reference/current/installation/introduction/index.md

 This custom link was shared with your license key by our sales persons with the manager in charge of the contract and the administrators registered for support.

 {{< alert warning >}}
 This placeholder only makes sense for self-hosted customers.
-AWS and Azure Marketplace customers spawn a pre-installed virtual machine and already have all the dependencies they need.
+AWS and Azure Marketplace customers spawn a pre-installed virtual machine and already have all the dependencies needed.
 {{< /alert >}}